Deploying apps

 By default, Cloud Foundry apps do not accept internal connections from other apps.

-You must create a network policy [external link] to allow the public app to connect to the private app.
+You must create a network policy to allow the public app to connect to the private app.

 - Push both the public and private apps.